Morningstar88/Salt-Water-Battery/README.md

 ## [How to make a Salt Water Battery Lamp.
 3-4 minutes](https://www.youtube.com/watch?v=5vOuj_feM2s)

 Uses Copper and Aluminium Faoil as electrodes.
-Simple wrapped paper design.
+Simple wrapped spiral paper design.
 Soaked.

+From the comments: This called a Bagdad battery.
+I have seen it done many ways.
+Usually a iron rod core with copper sheet or wire wrapped around it.
+Simply place in some acidic fluid like salt water, wine or lemon juice.
+My favorite example of this experiment is a lemon with a copper coin stuck in one side and a steel nail stuck in near the coin.
+Simply attach a led or some other low voltage device. copper to positive, steel to negative.

 ## [World's Largest Salt Water Battery](https://www.youtube.com/watch?v=W4YnXKXOPEs)